rdoxenham/openstack-training/documentation/openstack-manual.md

 #**Lab 1: Configuring your host machine for OpenStack**

 **Prerequisites:**
-* A physical machine installed with either Fedora 19/x86_64 or Red Hat Enterprise Linux 6/x86_64
+* A physical machine installed with either (recent) Fedora/x86_64 or Red Hat Enterprise Linux 6/x86_64
 * -or-
 * Choose your own adventure with a hypervisor capable of virtualising Red Hat Enterprise Linux 6.
+* Either way, at least 8GB RAM (16GB preferred)

 **Tools used:**
 * virsh